mp-se/kegmon2/src_docs/source/installation.rst

 After flashing, the device needs WiFi configuration.
 If previous software was installed, settings may already exist.

-To enter WiFi setup mode on a configured device, tap the reset button at least 3 times in 1-2 second intervals (not too fast or too slow).
+To enter WiFi setup mode on a configured device, use the board reset button twice within the configured double-reset window.

 If unconfigured, the device creates a wireless access point named `GravityMon` with the default password `password`.
 Connect to this AP, and the configuration page should open automatically.
 If not, navigate to **http://192.168.4.1** in your browser.